opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 .. tip:: **To cycle previously created keyframes:**

-    Right-click the curve and choose **Activate Cycle** from the menu that opens.
+    Right-click the dashed line after the end of the curve and choose **Activate Cycle** from the menu that opens.

 .. tip:: **To disable the cycle:**